achigara/react-native-power-optimization-prompt/README.md

 ## Getting started

 npm users:
-`$ npm install react-native-react-native-power-optimization-prompt`
+`$ npm install react-native-power-optimization-prompt`

 yarn users:
-`$ yarn add react-native-react-native-power-optimization-prompt`
+`$ yarn add react-native-power-optimization-prompt`

 ### Mostly automatic installation

-`$ react-native link react-native-react-native-power-optimization-prompt`
+`$ react-native link react-native-power-optimization-prompt`

 Using react native link should be enough most of the time.
 In case there is any trouble with this plugin after linking, please check the manual installation guide and make sure everything is in order.